Highland Folk Museum

 HERITAGE HIGHLIGHTS: Re-created 1700 crofting township

-In 1944 Dr Isobel Grant opened a museum of Highland culture at Kingussie, in the Cairngorms.
-The museum brought together not only a vast array of cultural material from traditional Highland life over the centuries, but acted as a home for traditional buildings, many saved from destruction, taken down, and re-erected on the museum site.
+In 1935 Dr Isobel Grant opened a museum of Highland culture in a church on the island of Iona.
+By 1944 the collection had outgrown the church and was moved to a site at Kingussie, in the Cairngorms.
+The museum brought together not only a vast array of cultural material from traditional Highland life over the centuries but acted as a home for traditional buildings, many saved from destruction, taken down, and re-erected on the museum site.

 The historic buildings represent a wonderful array of Highland life, from a traditional Isle of Lewis blackhouse to a school building made of corrugated iron from Kirkhill near Inverness.
 The school is completely furnished inside to reflect how it looked in 1937.

-There are other fascinating buildings including a 1930s croft house, a replica of the hut used by the Newtonmore curling club, standing beside a curling lake.
+Other buildings including a 1930s croft house and a replica of the hut used by the Newtonmore curling club, standing beside a curling lake.
 Then there's a sawmill building from Ardverikie, and a complete Traveller's encampment with washing hung out to dry.

 One striking building is a corrugated iron and timber church brought from Leanach, on the Culloden Battlefield.
 This fascinating building was erected from a kit in 1900.
 It was declared redundant in 1980 and was moved to Newtonmore in 1987.

-See a a shinty pavilion, the old post office from Glenlivet, a smokehouse, shepherd's bothy, and a farm steading.
-See workshops used by traditional tradesmen including clockmakers, tailors, smiths, and joiners.
+You can also see the old post office from Glenlivet, a smokehouse, shepherd's bothy, and a farm steading.
+Delve into workshops used by traditional tradesmen including clockmakers, tailors, smiths, and joiners.

 The wonderful thing about the Highland Folk Museum is that it continues to grow and add more rescued buildings, reflecting the traditional Highland way of life.